alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_usingExpBuilder.md

 `bash run_2Dgoogledeepdream_eval.sh /storage/2Dmodels/tree1.jpg /storage/inception5_weights/tensorflow_inception_graph.pb /artifacts/test_dream 30`

 ### Evaluating 2D class-based deep dream
-This code allows you to augment an input image with the learned features of a specific class from a trained classification neural network.
+This code allows you to augment an input image with the learned features of a specific class from a trained classification neural network, specifically a VGG network.
-When using a pertained network, you first need to upload the custom_weights folder to `/storage` using the notebook tool in the web GUI.
+When using a pertained network, you first need to upload pretrained VGG neural network weights folder to `/storage` using the notebook tool in the web GUI.
+Note that the next subsection details how to train a VGG network on your own dataset.

-A few things to keep in mind:

-  + NOTE THAT INPUT MUST BE IN RGB FORMAT (i.e., three channels)
-  + You also have the option of uploading your dreamed images to the /storage folder, you would just need to specify their location in the appropriate run.sh file
+Note that the  input must be in RGB format (i.e., three channels).

 2D deep dream Docker container image: